-"I found an ebook, what do I do now?"
+"I found an ebook in the catalog, what do I do now?"

-First of all, the ebooks in our catalog do not function like ebooks you purchase for yourself such as Nook or Kindle books.
+First of all, the ebooks the Libraries purchase for your use do not function like ebooks you purchase for yourself such as Kindle, iBooks, or Nook ebooks.
 Books you purchase can be read on any computer or device you own.
 The Libraries' ebooks are protected with the publisher’s Digital Rights Management (DRM) that limits how you can use them.
-You are allowed only one copy* of the ebook so if you download it to your computer, you can no longer read it online.
+You are allowed only one copy of the ebook so if you download it to your computer, you can no longer read it online.
 If you transfer it to your mobile device, you can no longer read it on your computer or online.

 Once you find an ebook you have several options to use it.
 You can: